-- Only use the washing machine when you have a full load. - Use the eco setting if your washing machine has one. - Check and clean your fridge and freezer seals, and replace any damaged ones.
+- Use the eco setting if your machine has one. - Avoid pre-rinsing dishes, and use cold water if you have to pre-rinse. - Use the eco setting if your washing machine has one. - Check and clean your fridge and freezer seals, and replace any damaged ones.
 To test the seal, open the fridge door, place a piece of paper between the fridge and the door, and shut the door.
-If the paper doesn't move easily when you pull it, it's a good seal. - A new, efficient fridge could save you more than \$100 a year on running costs.
+If the paper doesn't move easily when you pull it, it's a good seal.